Multilevel domain decomposition-based architectures for physics-informed neural networks: Introduction

 \subsection{Related work}

-In general, the idea of combing ML with classical DDMs is not new; for early works on using ML to predict the geometrical location of constraints in adaptive finite element tearing and interconnecting (FETI) and balancing domain decomposition by constraints (BDDC) methods; see~\cite{Heinlein:2019:MLA}.
-An overview of the first attempts on combining DD and ML can be found in~\cite{Heinlein:2021:CML2}.
+In general, the idea of combing ML with classical DDMs is not new; for early works on using ML to predict the geometrical location of constraints in adaptive finite element tearing and interconnecting (FETI) and balancing DD by constraints (BDDC) methods; see~\cite{Heinlein:2019:MLA}.
+An overview of the first attempts on combining DD and ML can be found in~\cite{Heinlein:2021:CML2}\cor{, a more recent overview is given in~\cite{klawonn2023machine}}.

 For specifically combining PINNs with DD, some of the first methods in this area were the deep domain decomposition method (D3M)~\cite{li2019d3m}, the deep-learning-based domain decomposition method (DeepDDM) \cite{li2020deep, li_deep_2023b}, and its two-level variant \cite{mercier:2021:ACS}, which use PINNs to solve local problems and overlapping Schwarz steps to iteratively connect them based on Lions' parallel Schwarz algorithm~\cite{lions_schwarz_1988}.
-At the same time, a series of other extensions, like cPINNs and XPINNs \cite{Jagtap2020b} were proposed, which similarly divide the domain and use PINNs to solve each local problem; here, typically a nonoverlapping domain decomposition is used.
-The advantage of all these methods is their high potential for parallelism, but the downside is the increasing complexity of the local loss functions as additional terms are required to enforce coupling between subdomains.
+At the same time, a series of other extensions, like \cor{conservative physics-informed neural network (cPINN) and extended physics-informed neural networks (XPINNs)}~\cite{Jagtap2020b} were proposed, which similarly divide the domain and use PINNs to solve each local problem; here, typically a non-overlapping DD is used. \cor{A detailed comparison of these methods to FBPINNs is given in \cref{sec:fbpinn-dd-compare}.}

-In contrast, FBPINNs do not require local loss functions nor any additional loss terms since they use a globally-defined solution ansatz and loss function~\cite{Moseley2021}.
-Gated-PINNs introduced in \cite{Stiller2020} are perhaps most similar to FBPINNs, where several local networks, called experts, are used for training and the domain decomposition itself is learned for better efficiency.
-The idea of learnable domains was also recently exploited in XPINNs to improve their performance \cite{hu_augmented_2022}.
+In~\cite{lee_partition_2021}, partition of unity functions\corrr{,} similar to the window functions used in the FBPINN method, are learned.
+However, this is done in a pure function approximation setting rather than in the solution of PDE-based problems with PINNs.